Craving banana bread, but you only have green fruits in the bowl? I bet you’re wondering how to ripen bananas.

 And while plastic would work in theory, that would also create moisture, which you don’t want.

-Want to speed up the brown paper bag hack even more?
-Place a ripe apple in the bag to increase the ethylene levels even more.
+And if you want to speed up the hack even more, add a ripe apple to the bag.
+It’ll release even more gasses.

 2. Ripen Bananas in The Oven

-If you need ripe, mushy bananas right this minute (because you need some banana bread asap), it’s time to fire up that oven.
+If you need ripe, mushy bananas right this minute (because you need some banana bread asap), it’s time to fire up the oven.

-Since heat is the best way to speed up ethylene production in fruit, the oven is a great way to go from crunchy green bananas to sweet mushy bananas in a matter of minutes.
+Since heat is the best way to speed up ethylene production in fruit, the oven is a great way to ripen fruit in a matter of minutes.

 When you take the bananas out of the oven, the skins will be brown-black, which is the perfect ripeness for baking!